juanlanus/vimconfig/README.md

 ## Installing

-Clone the repo wherever it fits you. directories organization.
+Clone the repo wherever it fits your directories organization.
 Then, set a symbolic link in your home directory pointing `.vim` to the repo, like for example
 ```
     ln -s ~/whatever/vimconfig .vim